 Veterans' Educational Benefits-Hood College serves as a liaison/informational resource to veterans by providing Veterans Administration forms and certifying eligibility status, and is a Yellow Ribbon-participating institution.
-To initiate or continue benefits, veterans must contact the Registrar's Office at the beginning of each semester and comply with the policies and procedures established by the registrar and the Veterans Administration.
+Veterans must contact the Registrar's Office at the beginning of each semester to complete the necessary paperwork required to initiate or continue benefits, in compliance with the policies and procedures established by the registrar and the Veterans Administration.
 Information and application forms may be obtained from the Registrar's Office located in the Joseph Henry Apple Academic Resource Center.
-All students, including veterans, are required to pay the usual fees to the College at the time of registration.